danielpetho/terrestrial-fxhash-tutorial/tutorial/TUTORIAL.md

 camera.lookAt(new THREE.Vector3(0, 0, 0));
 ```

-Add an Orbit Control as well, so we can move around in our scene.
+Add an `OrbitControl` as well, so we can move around in our scene.
 We only need this for debugging, and to see what's happening.
 We are not going to use it in our final code, but more on that later.

 ```javascript
 import * as THREE from 'three';